UK oil pipeline network

-The United Kingdom petroleum pipeline network is principally made up of three pipelines systems: the former Government Pipeline and Storage System (GPSS) now the CLH Pipeline System; the Esso pipelines (principally the mainline and midlines), and the United Kingdom Oil Pipelines (UKOP) and associated pipelines.
+The United Kingdom petroleum pipeline network is principally made up of three pipelines systems: the former Government Pipeline and Storage System (GPSS) now the Exolum Pipeline System; the Esso pipelines (principally the mainline and midlines), and the United Kingdom Oil Pipelines (UKOP) and associated pipelines.
 There are also several other lines including the Fina line built around 1990 that runs from North Lincolnshire to the Buncefield oil depot near Hemel Hempstead.

 GPSS

 The GPSS was originally constructed between 1941 and 1944 and then extended after the war, most notably during the 1950s, 1970s and 1980s.
 The first commercial pipeline to be constructed in the United Kingdom was built in 1959 by Shell-Mex and BP from the GPSS depot at Walton on Thames to Heathrow Airport.
 This pipeline now forms part of UKOP (West London).
 In 1963 Esso built their own pipeline from their Fawley refinery to London Heathrow.
 The Esso Main and Midlines constructed in the 1970s and 1980s respectively.
-The Esso pipeline from Fawley to London is due to be replaced, with the preferred routes G and J – North and South of Alton Pumping station being announced in June 2018.
-For a further description see CLH Pipeline System.
+A section of the Esso Fawley to London pipeline, between Boorley Green, Eastleigh and Hounslow, was replaced between 2021 and 2023.
+For a further description see Exolum Pipeline System.